MeghaGajbhiye/PSFT-Workshop/README.md

 # PeopleSoft Migration to Oracle Cloud Infrastructure

 ## Introduction
-In this hands on lab, you will be able to bring up and configure a Cloud Manager instance in your tenancy, and provision a new PeopleSoft environment.
+In this hands on lab, the users are provided with step-by-step instructions on setting up a user group, creating and adding users, creating compartment and respective policies in the Oracle Cloud Infrastructure.
+Subsequently, this guide instructs how to install the Cloud Manager 11 using Marketplace.
+The final section provides the steps to provision a PeopleSoft Environment followed by some simple hands-on exercises for you to get familiar with the system.

-The lab can be divided into the following sections:
+The lab is divided into the following sections:

 ## Overview of Labs

 Lab 100: Setup Oracle Cloud Infrastructure.

-Lab 200: Download and run the automation package to configure your tenancy, and deploy Cloud Manager.
-The automation will:

-	a.
-Create a user
-	b.
-Create a group
-	c.
-Create a compartment
-	d.
-Create a OCI policy,
-	e.
-Create network resources – VCN and subnets
-	f.
-Subscribe to the Cloud Manager Marketplace image
+Lab 200: Create Identity and Access Management (IAM) resources.

-	g.
-Create Cloud Manager instance
+Lab 300: Provision Peoplesoft Cloud Manager using Marketplace.
-	h.
-Bootstrap install Cloud Manager application

-Lab 300: Configure Cloud Manager Settings
+Lab 400: Configure Cloud Manager Settings

-Lab 400: Subscribe to PeopleSoft Download Channels
+Lab 500: Subscribe to PeopleSoft Download Channels

-Lab 500: Review and Update a Topology
+Lab 600: Review and Update a Topology

-Lab 600: Create a new Environment template
+Lab 700: Create a new Environment template

-Lab 700: Create Environment in Peoplesoft
+Lab 800: Create Environment in Peoplesoft

-An additional Lab - IAM Best Practices is added.
-This lab guides you how to create compartments, users, policies once we log into the OCI console.

 ## Time duration